Skip to content

 Excessive carbohydrate consumption causes insulin resistance and diabetes.
 However, low vitamin D may make it harder for your body to handle carbs, making it more likely you’ll develop carbohydrate intolerance.

-Research shows low vitamin D increases the risk of developing metabolic syndrome by 52%.
+Research shows low vitamin D increases the risk of developing metabolic syndrome by 52 percent.
 Raising levels in those with insulin resistance has been shown to reduce symptoms of insulin resistance.

-Not surprisingly, obese people tend to have the lowest levels of vitamin D, and since insulin resistance and obesity are often tied together, optimizing vitamin D may help improve body composition.
-Of course, it won’t do it alone.
-You still need to follow an effective nutrition and exercise program.
+Obese people tend to have the lowest levels of vitamin D and since insulin resistance and obesity are often tied together, optimizing vitamin D may help improve body composition when also following an effective nutrition and exercise program.

 Heart Disease